 - Rare: About 2¼ mins each side

 We also recommend the following for a 2cm thick sirloin steak:

 - Medium rare: About 2 mins per side

 For a well-done steak, cook for about 4-5 minutes each side, depending on thickness.

-A cooked steak should rest at room temperature for at least five minutes – it will stay warm for anything up to 10 minutes.
+A cooked steak should rest at room temperature for at least five minutes and ideally around half the cooking time – it will stay warm for anything up to 10 minutes.
 Here, pure science comes into play – the fibres of the meat will reabsorb the free-running juices resulting in a moist and tender finish to your steak.

 Do you have any foolproof techniques when cooking your steak?
 You'll find more inspiration in our recipe collection, too.